eehhgg/OpenGL/README.md

 The EXE files have been tested in Windows 8 (64 bits) and Windows XP (32 bits).

+Texture files are copyrighted and are used only for educational purposes.

 ## Animations

 Navigate with the arrow keys.